codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 You may have observed that one function is still missing - the `parse` function itself.
 The `parse` function is our entry point for the parser and should return an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 For every matcher you need a constructor in the `data AST` data type.
-After you got an `AST` from the parser you have to convert it to an matcher.
+After you got an `AST` from the parser you have to convert it to a matcher.
 For this purpose we have to write an `astToMatcher` function.

 Since the Megaparsec's `parse` function returns something of type `Either`, we have to distinguish these two cases (`Left` holds an error, `Right` means correct).